 Even with the blue state bailout billions that are going to New York, it's only the tip of the iceberg.

-And the net effect and result is now even Wall Street and and big financial firms, they're all leaving.
+And the net effect and result is now even Wall Street and big financial firms, they're all leaving.

-And high worth nut individuals, they're all leaving.
+And high worth individuals, they're all leaving.

 And they're moving to places like Florida.